What has been your response to Covid-19?

 Is there a group rate or a family rate?

-A pre-registered group rate of 20 or more people is $5 per person.
+A pre-registered group of 15 or more children has a group rate of $10 per child.
 There is not a family rate.
 For more information see the Field Trips page.

 How can I pay for admission?

-The Museum accepts cash, check, Visa, MasterCard and American Express.
+The Museum accepts cash, check, Visa, MasterCard, Discover and American Express.

 Where do people park when visiting the Museum?